Improve how you feel by changing your focus

-⚒️ Become aware of your focus
+⚒️ Become aware of where your focus is

 ⚒️ Practice mindfulness